Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-## Use Case 6 - Joining a Classroom
+## Use Case 5 - Joining a Classroom
 A user would like to join a classroom from the BlastPad.

 1. The user turns on the BlastPad.
 2. Then connects a keyboard and mouse to the BlastPad
-3. Then selects the “Classroom” option on the main menu of the home screen.
+3. Then clicks on the Settings Page and clicks on the "Classroom" option on the sidebar .
-4. Then selects the “Join Classroom” button from the “Classroom” page menu.
+4. Then selects the “Join” option on the displayed "Classroom" page.
-5. Then the user types in the share link given to them by their instructor and hits enter..
+5. Then the user types in the invite code given to them by their instructor and hits enter.
-6. The user will be returned to the home screen.
+6. The user will be shown a successful "Joined" message and be returned to the "Classroom" page.

 ```mermaid